 Good to know

-For safety reasons, the ring wall is closed during the carnival season and during Youth Festival "Solennität"
+- For safety reasons, the town rampart walls are closed during the carnival season and during Youth Festival "Solennität"